OpenLiberty/ci.maven/docs/install-feature.md

 </plugin>
  ```

-2. Check the server.xml file and install the missing features.
+2. Check the server.xml file and install any required features that are missing from the runtime.
  ```xml
 <plugin>
     <groupId>net.wasdev.wlp.maven.plugins</groupId>